The Tool for Transforming Teaching

-1. It is expository.
+3. It is expository.

-2. It is complete.
+4. It is complete.

-Think of the steps in baking a cake.
-Exegesis is the raw ingredients (sugar, flour, butter, eggs, etc.).
-It contains all the necessary ingredients, but it is hard to digest in its raw form.
+Think of them as the steps in baking a cake.
+Exegesis is the raw ingredients: flour, eggs, sugar, milk, butter, etc. Essential, but not very digestible in their present form.
 Hermeneutics is the baked cake.
-It's edible, but still needs one more ingredient to make it complete.
+It's edible, but not complete.
 Homiletics is the frosting.
-It what makes the cake irresistible.
+It's what makes it irresistible. |

 Even though the Bible was written for us it wasn’t written to us. – John H. Walton. |

-3. It shoots P.A.R.
+5. It shoots P.A.R.

 P.A.R. stands for Personal, Accurate, and Relevant.
 The message is personal; it passes through the heart of the teacher before it enters the heart of the listener.
 The teacher uses words like we and us instead of you and your.
 He gives evidence of having lived with the message before he asks others to do the same.